UlyanaHetman/takeHome/README.md

 # takeHome
 Take Home assessment from Endpoint

-# Note
+# In order to run tests on your local

-In order to run tests
+1. Clone the repo to your local

-1. Install Playwright using npm: npm init playwright@latest
+2. Install Playwright using npm: npm init playwright@latest

-2. Run npx commands for:
+3. Run npx commands in VS Code for:
-- run tests in browser: npx playwright test --ui
+- running tests in browser: npx playwright test --ui
-- run tests in headless mode: npx playwright test
+- running tests in headless mode: npx playwright test

 If you notice some tests failed, please re-run one more time.
-Flackey tests were noticed when running in headless mode due to page load time.
+Test flackiness was noticed when running in headless mode due to page loading time.